Andrea Jenkyns: Parliamentary career

 Following an open primary in 2013, Jenkyns was selected to contest the Morley and Outwood parliamentary seat as the Conservative candidate.
-In the 2015 general election, she was elected with a slim majority of 422 votes, unseating Shadow Chancellor of the Exchequer Ed Balls.
+In the 2015 general election, she was elected with a slim majority of 422 votes, unseating then-Shadow Chancellor of the Exchequer Ed Balls of the Labour Party.
 From July 2015, she sat on the Health Select Committee.

 Jenkyns supported Brexit in the 2016 EU membership referendum and was a member of the Exiting the European Union Select Committee from 2016 to 2019.
 Jenkyns stated that she was willing to vote against the government if it brought forward to the House of Commons the Chequers plan on Brexit.

 In the 2017 general election, Jenkyns increased her vote share by 11.8%, though only increased her majority to 2,104 as Labour's vote share also increased.
 Both were helped by the lack of a UKIP candidate in her constituency.

 Jenkyns is a Trustee and the voluntary Regional Representative for the charity MRSA Action UK, having joined following the death of her father from MRSA.

 In May 2018, Jenkyns quit her role as a PPS in the Ministry of Housing, Communities and Local Government in order to focus on fighting for Brexit.
 In July 2018, after David Davis resigned from the Cabinet, Jenkyns called for the Prime Minister Theresa May to be replaced, saying: "Theresa May's premiership is over."
 Jenkyns called on May to return to her Lancaster House speech, stating "Prime Ministers keep their jobs when they keep their promises".

 She submitted a formal letter to the 1922 Committee requesting a vote of no confidence in Theresa May as leader of the Conservative Party; at that time letters from 48 MPs were required to trigger a vote of no confidence.
 Following this, Iain Dale put her on his annual Top 100 Most Influential Conservatives of 2018 List.

 In May 2019, Jenkyns received media attention for her appearance on the BBC's Politics Live show, as she was unable to name any countries that trade solely with the EU using World Trade Organization (WTO) terms.

 Jenkyns has received a number of death threats, largely as a result of her stance on Brexit.
 In 2018, she received a threatening and sexually explicit email calling for her to be cut with barbed wire and die.
 In the summer of 2019, a person was taken to court for threatening to "rip" her face off.
 In October 2019 she discovered graffiti on the wall of her office calling for her to kill herself.

 In October 2019, Jenkyns stated her opposition to Britain's sugary drink tax, arguing instead for "better education, better labelling [and] parental responsibility".